-- a) description (including reference to corresponding information in the consolidated financial statements) - b) auditor's response a) the consolidated financial statements include right-of-use for leasing objects of mEUR 708.2 and respective current and non-current lease liabilities of mEUR 804.2, which corresponds to approx. 22.7% and 25.7% of the consolidated statement of financial position total, respectively.
-In particular, these result from closed rental and leasing agreements for HUGO BOSS Group's directly operated stores.
-The composition of the contract portfolio is subject to significant annual changes due to contract amendments, contract terminations, expiring contracts and new contracts.
-Against this background, there is an increased risk of misstatements in the accounting with regard to the completeness of the recognition of contracts and their presentation in the consolidated financial statements.
-For this reason, we considered the accounting treatment of rental agreements and leases to be a key audit matter.
+- a) description (including reference to corresponding information in the consolidated financial statements) - b) auditor's response a) The consolidated financial statements include right-of-use for leasing objects of mEUR 722.1 and respective current and non-current lease liabilities of mEUR 793.2, which corresponds to approx. 20.8% and 22.8% of the consolidated statement of financial position total, respectively.
+In particular, the items result from closed rental and lease agreements for HUGO BOSS Group's directly operated stores.
+The composition of the contract portfolio is regularly subject to significant changes due to contract amendments, terminations, expiring contracts and new contracts.

-1) Accounting of rental agreements and leases
+1) Accounting of rental and lease agreements